-Our grantmaking in the Greater Boston area focuses on organizations that help teens and young adults get re-connected to a supportive community, with the services and skills they need to become independent adults.
+Our grantmaking in Greater Boston focuses on organizations that help teens and young adults get re-connected to a supportive community and become independent adults.
 Typical grants range from $2,500 to $25,000, with occasional larger and multi-year commitments.
 Examples include:

 Boston Arts Academy Foundation — Boston Arts Academy is the city’s only public high school for the visual and performing arts.
 The Foundation bridges the funding gap between Boston Public Schools’ allocation and the true cost of providing a conservatory-quality education.
 Our grants support the school’s Health and Wellness Program which offers individual and group counseling, family education and support, case management, crisis assessments, health assessments, and referrals to external providers, all at no cost to students or their caregivers.